pretix/pretix/doc/api/resources/orders.rst

-├ question_identifier                 string                     The question's ``identifier`` field ├ options                             list of integers           Internal IDs of selected option(s)s (only for choice types) └ option_identifiers                  list of strings            The ``identifier`` fields of the selected option(s)s pdf_data                              object                     Data object required for ticket PDF generation.
+├ question_identifier                 string                     The question's ``identifier`` field ├ options                             list of integers           Internal IDs of selected option(s)s (only for choice types) └ option_identifiers                  list of strings            The ``identifier`` fields of the selected option(s)s seat                                  objects                    The assigned seat.
+Can be ``null``.
+├ id                                  integer                    Internal ID of the seat instance ├ name                                string                     Human-readable seat name └ seat_guid                           string                     Identifier of the seat within the seating plan pdf_data                              object                     Data object required for ticket PDF generation.
 By default,
                                                                  this field is missing.
 It will be added only if you add the ``pdf_data=true`` query parameter to your request.